Careers in Naval Architecture

 Membership of the RINA gives the following benefits and services:

-Students at schools and colleges who are studying to enter university and are interested in a career as a Naval Architect may also join the RINA as a Student Companion member.
+Students at schools and colleges who are studying to enter university and are interested in a career as a Naval Architect may also join the RINA as a Junior Member.
 Further information can be obtained from the Professional Affairs Department.

 The Professional Affairs Department of the Royal Institution of Naval Architects can advise on suitable courses in naval architecture and related subjects.
 The Professional Affairs Department can also advise students on any other engineering courses who may subsequently wish to consider a career in naval architecture.
 For further information, contact